c3phal0p0d/comp30019-project-2/README.md

     <img src="Images/StrengthStat.jpeg">
 </p>

 Ammo Stat which increases the maximum ammo capacity of the player.
 The player can hold right click to charge a ranged attack.
-Charging longer will deal more damage (quadratically) but consume more ammo (linearly), thus making it beneficial to fully charge the ranged attack."
+Charging longer will deal more damage (quadratically) but consume more ammo (linearly), thus making it beneficial to fully charge the ranged attack.
 <p align=“center">
     <img src="Images/AmmoStat.jpeg">
 </p>